Skip to content

 Her path of research is directed toward improving the quality of life for patients with advanced lung disease, specifically Idiopathic Pulmonary Fibrosis (IPF) and their family caregivers.
 This research focus developed from experience working to improve support available to patients with IPF and their caregivers, assuring patients and caregivers are aware of the most recent education available to improve their knowledge, and engaging in advocacy efforts to increase awareness of this disease.
 As a result of this work, she developed a nurse-led palliative care intervention entitled “A Program of SUPPORT?” for patients with advanced lung disease.
 Her research funding focuses on palliative care knowledge and preparedness in patients with advanced lung disease and their family caregivers.
 This work resulted in 37 peer-reviewed publications.
 Dr. Lindell is actively involved in the American Thoracic Society and the Pulmonary Fibrosis Foundation (PFF), having served on both of their Board of Directors.
 At present, she is a member of the PFF Medical and Scientific Advisory Committee.

-In January 2019 she will move to be Director of the new NIHR Health and Social Care Workforce Research Unit.
+Jill is Professor of Social Work, Director of the NIHR Social Care Workforce Research Unit at King's College London.
+In January 2019 Jill became Director of the new NIHR Health and Social Care Workforce Research Unit.
 Jill’s areas of research interest span health and wellbeing of older people with frailty, dementia and who are part of hard to reach groups.
 She works with the Department of Health and Social Care on several subjects and closely with several social care employers to link research and practice.
 Other areas of research include child safeguarding, gambling and homelessness.
 She is a Trustee of the Centre for Policy on Ageing and of the Orders of St John Care Trust.
 In addition she is a NIHR Senior Investigator Emeritus and Fellow of the Academy of Social Sciences.
 Internationally she is the SR Nathan Professor of Social Work at the National University of Singapore and holds visiting chairs at Ulster University and the University of Melbourne.

 Professor Alicia O’Cathain